 1. What is the 48 Hour Global Film Challenge?

 The 48 Hour Global Film Challenge (GFC) is your chance to stop talking and start filming!
 The premise?
 Filmmaking teams have just one weekend to make a short film.
-All creativity — writing, shooting, editing and adding a musical soundtrack — must occur in a 48 hour window beginning Friday, May 21 evening at 7:00pm and ending Sunday, May 23 at 7:00pm.
+All creativity — writing, shooting, editing and adding a musical soundtrack — must occur in a 48 hour window beginning [project:filming-starts-date] evening at [project:filming-starts-time] and ending [project:filming-stops-date] at [project:filming-starts-time].

 2. How much does it cost?